bhupendra272003/Parallaxweb/README.md

-home page on Parallax effects
+home page using Parallax effects